 - Who is the CEO of Google

-A third extract pattern might look through queries for text that matches the format “the <attribute> of <entity>.”
+A third extraction pattern for entity attributes might look through queries for text that matches the format “the <attribute> of <entity>.”

 - the capital of France

 - the manager of the Yankees

 And, a different extraction pattern may try to find answers for “who is the <entity>’s <attribute>.”

 An extraction pattern can also scan keyword-based queries for text that matches the format “<entity>’s <attribute>.”